shyiko/jackson-module-advice/readme.md

 ## Changelog

+* 1.1.1 - BeanDeserializerAdvice extended to act as "before"/"after" (bean-scoped) advice.
 * 1.1.0 - JsonDeserializerAdvice support.
 Compatible with jackson-databind 2.3+.
 * 1.0.0 - Initial release.
 Compatible with jackson-databind 2.1-2.2.